andrechristikan/ack-nestjs-boilerplate/README.md

 - Request Timeout, and Custom Timeout (Override) ⌛️
 - Dynamic Setting from Database 🗿
 - Maintenance Mode on / off 🐤
-- Cache Manager Implementation, can replace with Redis, Memcached, or anything else
+- Cache Manager Implementation, can switch with Redis, Memcached, or anything else
 - Advance Example 🥶
 - Support Docker Installation
 - Support CI/CD with Github Action or Jenkins